Middle School Research Project Idea: Travel Planning for a Pine Cone Pal

 6. On Thursday and Friday, we used the computer to begin to assemble the digital products.

-7. The following week we had another day or so with the computers to put it all together and then it was time to practice presentations.
+7. The following week, we had another day or so to put it all together, and then it was time to practice presentations.

 8. Finally, students presented.
 I graded the entire group using the rubric.